-If you face any issue or errors with the cloud server on the online website then most probably you’ll have logs that record the exact issue.
+If you face any issues or errors with the online website’s cloud server, you’ll probably have logs that record the exact issue.
 Each program you use (MySQL, PHP, Nginx, UFW, etc.) in the web server has separate error log files that are stored under the folder /var/log.
-There are also logs for authentication and access which are recorded for each success or failure.
+There are also logs for authentication and access, which are recorded for each success or failure.

-These error logs are really useful to understand what went wrong at a moment.
-Say suppose you’re facing any issue with MySQL and receiving Error establishing a database connection, then you can look into the MySQL error log file to find the exact issue and resolve it.
+These error logs are beneficial for understanding what went wrong at the moment.
+Suppose you’re facing any issue with MySQL and receiving Error establishing a database connection.
+You can look into the MySQL error log file to find the exact issue and resolve it.

-In the article and video tutorial about error logs and troubleshoot cloud server you will learn:
+In the article and video tutorial about error logs and troubleshooting cloud servers, you will learn:

 - How to access error log files in Ubuntu Server?

-- How to get support to troubleshoot cloud server
+- How to get support to troubleshoot the cloud server

 - Using search engines